 The market manager of municipal and county markets is required to keep registration records of all persons and organizations that serve or sell food at the market, except those that have a DPHHS food license or Cottage Food Registration.
 The records must include the name, address, and telephone number of the seller or server as well as types of products sold or served and date on which the products were sold or served.
 The records must be available for the sanitarian to review.

 Labeling

-If products are packaged, they must be labeled.
+Except for products sold in conformance with the MLFCA, packaged products must be labeled.
 Below is an example of the information that needs to be on the label.